bb-io/GoogleVertexAI/README.md

 - **Process XLIFF file** given an XLIFF file, processes each translation unit according to provided instructions (default is to translate source tags) and updates the target text for each unit.

 Note, that all XLIFF actions supports 1.2 and 2.1 versions of the XLIFF format, since these versions are the most commonly used in the industry.
 If you have a different version, please let us know and we will consider adding support for it.
-At the current moment models "gemini-2.5-pro-exp-03-25", "gemini-2.5-pro-preview-03-25", "gemini-2.5-flash-preview-04-17" are accessible only in the Global endpoint region.
+At the current moment models "gemini-2.5-pro-preview-03-25" supports global and us-central1 regions, "gemini-2.5-flash-preview-04-17" supports us-central1 region.

 ### Bucket size, performance and cost